aleyna34131/privacyidea/doc/policies/user.rst

 type: ``bool``

-The user is allowed to drop his ownership of the token.
+The user is allowed to drop their ownership of the token.
 The token does not belong to any user anymore and can be reassigned.